What We Do

 OUR MISSION

-NVP is advancing a new generation of Targeted Nanosphere (TNS) based products incorporating our core and highly optimized HPLN (Hybrid Polymerized Liposomal Nanoparticle) IP technology.
-These TNS may provide a vast improvement in flexibility and choice for patients restricted by current treatment options including antibody, immunotherapy and ADC based products.
-Both by repositioning existing therapies such as chemotherapeutics and by truly targeting and optimising the delivery of emerging candidates including small molecules and nucleic acid based therapeutics.
+NanoValent is advancing a new generation of Targeted Nanosphere (TNS) based products incorporating our core and highly optimized HPLN (Hybrid Polymerized Liposomal Nanoparticle) IP technology.
+These TNS may provide a vast improvement over current treatment options including chemotherapy, antibody, immunotherapy and ADC based products.
+Both by repositioning existing therapies such as chemotherapeutics and by truly targeting and optimising the delivery of emerging candidates including biologicals, small molecules and nucleic acid based therapeutics.

-Our current main candidate focus is in oncology with our lead candidate NV103 approaching pediatric (Ewing Sarcoma) and adult (Glioblastoma) IND status, but it is already clear that once clinically validated TNS technology can be applied to other oncology challenges such as pancreatic and liver cancer plus other non-oncological sectors such as neurology, as opportunities present.
-We also have other candidates such as NV101, NV102 and NV201 plus a rapidly progressing pilot programs in nucleic acid delivery and in trans-BBB (blood brain barrier) related delivery therapy.
+Our current main candidate focus is in oncology with our lead candidate NV103 (Irinotecan-anti-CD99) approaching potential IND status with strong data in CD99 expressing tumor models including Glioblastoma, Pancreatic, Ovarian and Ewing Sarcoma.
+However, it is already clear, that once clinically validated, TNS technology can be applied to other oncology challenges plus, due to their capacity to cross the blood brain barrier (BBB) other non-oncological sectors such as neurology.
+We also have other candidates such as NV101 (Doxorubicin-anti-CD99), NV102 (Doxorubicin-anti-CD19) and a rapidly progressing pilot program in nucleic acid delivery.

 Our Technology

-This is because HPLN provides a unique new nanoparticle encapsulating platform designed to harness and enable genuine targeting to tumor and other specific cell surface antigens.
-Also, unlike other targeted technologies, the ‘payload’ incorporated into HPLN, enabling powerful targeted nanospheres (TNS), can be more easily user selected, including proven cytotoxics, nucleic acid based entities or small molecules, or even any mixture thereof.
+NVP uses its HPLN IP to develop targeted nanosphere (TNS) based products because HPLN represent a unique new nanoparticle encapsulating and payload control platform also able to harness genuine antibody and peptide based targeting to tumor and other specific cell surface antigens.
+Also, unlike other supposedly targeted technologies, the ‘payload’ can be more easily user selected, including proven cytotoxics, nucleic acid based entities or small molecules, or even any mixture thereof.
 HPLN technology is subject to broad patent control by NVP.

 NanoMod

 We already have excellent chemotherapeutic compounds and rich knowledge in their everyday use, plus emerging tumor-specific biologicals.
-However, the key issues that our approach can clearly address include:
+However, we believe our TNS approach will:

-– Improving both efficacy and capability of existing agents in existing settings
+– Improve both efficacy and practical utility of existing agents in existing settings

-– Developing innovative or enhanced methods of delivering potential new entities or treatments via TNS either in oncology or other therapeutic areas
+– Develop innovative or enhanced methods of delivering potential new entities or treatments via TNS either in oncology or other therapeutic areas